Peeyushmeher/cleanswift/docs/google_maps_setup.md

 ### Error: "REQUEST_DENIED" or "API key not valid"
 - ✅ Make sure you enabled both Geocoding API and Places API
 - ✅ Check that your API key restrictions allow these APIs
+- ✅ **Most Common Issue**: If you see "This IP, site or mobile application is not authorized":
+  - Go to your API key settings in Google Cloud Console
+  - Under "Application restrictions", change from "IP addresses" to "None" (for testing) or "iOS apps"/"Android apps" (for production)
+  - For iOS apps, add bundle ID: `com.cleanswift.app`
+  - ⚠️ Mobile apps cannot use IP address restrictions - use bundle ID/package name instead
 - ✅ Verify the API key is correct (no extra spaces or quotes)
+- ✅ Make sure billing is enabled (required even for free tier)

 ### Autocomplete not showing suggestions
 - ✅ Make sure Places API is enabled